danielgora/openairinterface5g/doc/BASIC_SIM_NOS1.md

-When the simulators are run in **noS1** mode, the IP addresses assigned to the eNB and UE interfaces are fixed according to the network prefix specified with the `--nas.noS1.NetworkPrefix` flag.
+When the simulators are run in **noS1** mode, the IP addresses assigned to the eNB and UE interfaces are fixed according to the network prefix specified with the `--nas.NetworkPrefix` flag.

 The IP interface addresses can be shown using the `ip` command: